ActiveX Software for Visual Basic 6/.NET, C++ 6/.NET, Delphi, Borland C++ Builder: Matrix Maths, Time Series

 • Historical volatility (estimate volatility using raw price data)

-Options/X comes in 3 different editions: Professional, Enterprise and Platinum.
+Options/X comes in 2 different editions: Enterprise and Platinum.
 The difference between each of these methods is given in the table below:

 Pricing Models